Supporting Students with Specific Learning Difficulties

 Dyscalculia – difficulties with calculations and the effective processing of mathematical information

-How might specific learning difficulties impact upon the student and how can s/he be supported?
+How might specific learning difficulties impact upon the student and how can they be supported?

 Generally, the alterations which can be made to ensure that students with SpLDs are not disadvantaged during taught sessions serve to increase accessibility for all students.
 The suggestions given below are good practice however it is always useful to talk to individual students to find out which particular adjustments they find most helpful.

-By providing handouts which summarise taught sessions a few days in advance, staff can give students time to familiarise themselves with new concepts and look up any unfamiliar terminology.
-Producing such handouts (and/or allowing students to record lectures) also serves to decrease the amount of note-taking which needs to be undertaken, allowing students to engage more with what is being taught.
+By providing materials which summarise taught sessions a few days in advance, staff can give students time to familiarise themselves with new concepts and look up any unfamiliar terminology.
+Producing such materials and lecture capture reduces the amount of note-taking which needs to be undertaken, allowing students to engage more with what is being taught.
 Similarly, many students find it easier and faster to make notes on a laptop, and when possible this should be permitted.
 Ensuring that taught sessions present information in varied formats – from video clips to slides or practical demonstrations, and not just focusing on bodies of text – also increases the chances of engaging students with SpLDs.

 Staff should provide a concise overview when introducing new topics, using clear examples to illustrate points so that students know what to expect.
 Students should always be given time to read handouts given in taught sessions, and staff should pause regularly to allow individuals to catch up.